 “On average, consumers spend 40% more than the value of a gift card”, said a spokesperson of Blackhawk Network to Bloomberg.com.
 Let us explain how that might happen.
 Imagine you've been gifted an Amazon Gift Card, and when you redeem the code, the value of the card is converted to credit in your Amazon account, allowing you to treat yourself now or later.
 But what happens if that treatment costs more?
 You can still go for it, but then you have to pay for the remaining amount out of your own money.
 An impossible question arises then: Would you not spend that money anyway?
 There is no way to know the answer.

 Many gift cards work similarly, but others must be spent in an exact amount.
-That's why it's so important to understand the terms and conditions, including expiration dates, of each one before you choose.
-A trusted retailer should provide all of this information, as well as offer a help center and personalized customer service.
+That's why it's so important to understand the terms and conditions, including the expiration date after activation before you choose.
+A trusted retailer should provide all of this information, as well as offer a help center and personalized customer service to the shopper.